amiratashani/AkaSpotifyApp/README.md

 Use their library in app:

 -   [Timber](https://github.com/JakeWharton/timber)  : This is a logger.
 -   [Dagger-Hilt](https://developer.android.com/training/dependency-injection/hilt-android)  : A fast dependency injector.
-- [Glide](https://github.com/bumptech/glide): A fast and efficient open-source media management and image loading framework for Android.
+- [Glide](https://github.com/bumptech/glide): A fast and efficient open source media management and image loading framework for Android.
-- [ExoPlayer](https://github.com/google/ExoPlayer): ExoPlayer is an application-level media player for Android.
-It provides an alternative to Android’s MediaPlayer API for playing audio and video both locally and over the Internet.
+- [ExoPlayer](https://github.com/google/ExoPlayer): ExoPlayer is an application level media player for Android.
+It provides an alternative to Android’s MediaPlayer API for playing audio and video both locally and over the Interne.

 **This app used the** [**FirebaseFirestore**](https://firebase.google.com/docs/firestore) **and** [**FirebaseStorage**](https://firebase.google.com/docs/storage)